Strong Quake Shakes Croatia, Damaging Buildings in Capital

 Zagreb's iconic cathedral was also damaged, with the top of one of its two spires collapsing.
 The cathedral was rebuilt after it toppled in the 1880 earthquake.

-Officials first said a 15-year-old was killed, but doctors later said that she is in critical condition and that they are fighting for her life.
+Officials first said a 15-year-old was killed, but doctors later said that she was in critical condition and that they were fighting to save her life.
 They gave no immediate details on the extent of other injuries.

 The earthquake struck amid a partial lockdown of the capital because of the spread of the coronavirus.
 People were told to avoid public areas, such as parks and public squares, but had little choice as they fled their residences.

-Up to five people are allowed to be together while keeping distance.
+Up to five people are allowed to be together while keeping a distance.

+Health Minister Vili Beros warned people to keep a two-meter (around seven-foot) “social distance" as requested by decrees passed by the government in an attempt to prevent the spread of COVID-19.
+There are 235 coronavirus cases confirmed so far in Croatia.

+“Earthquakes are dangerous, but coronavirus is even more so," Beros said, as people rushed out of their homes to congregate in city parks.

+”Earthquakes are more important than the coronavirus.
+If the earthquake hits, and you are under a door, you worry about yourself first and then the mask later,” Paul, a man from Peru who lives in Zagreb, told a local TV station.
+He gave only his first name.

-The prime minister urged the citizens to remain calm and stay outside their homes in the central parts of Zagreb, which sustained the most damage.
+Plenkovic, the prime minister, urged citizens to remain calm and stay outside their homes in the central parts of Zagreb, which sustained the most damage.

 “We have two parallel crisis that contradict each other,” Plenkovic said after an emergency meeting of Croatia's top officials.

-Croatia's army and all emergency services will start clearing the streets as soon as possible, while assessment will start of the damage at the same time.
+Croatian soldiers wearing masks and carrying shovels could be seen helping efforts to clear the damage on the streets of Zagreb.
+Top officials toured the damaged areas as some citizens criticized city authorities over the poor states of buildings in the old part of the city, some of which date back to the 19th century.

-"We will try to clear the streets as soon as possible," he said.
+"We will try to clear the streets as soon as possible," the prime minister said.
 “Stay outside your homes and keep distance.”

 Interior Minister Davor Bozinovic said the situation was complicated by the restrictive virus-related measures in place.

-Associated Press writers Dusan Stojanovic and Jovana Gec contributed to this report.
+Associated Press writers Dusan Stojanovic and Jovana Gec in Belgrade, Serbia, contributed to this report.